 System for Cross-domain Identity Management (SCIM)

-SCIM works with SSO and allows you to automatically provision and manage users of your Enterprise account through your Identity Provider (IdP).
+SCIM works with SSO and allows you to automatically provision and manage users of your Enterprise plan through your Identity Provider (IdP).
 With SCIM enabled, you can add users to particular teams and remove them, update user details and emails, deactivate and reactivate users from within the Identity Provider of your choice.
-SCIM automates the exchange of user information between Miro and your IdP basically allowing you to manage your employees' access to the Miro account centrally from the IdP.
+SCIM automates the exchange of user information between Miro and your IdP basically allowing you to manage your employees' access to your Enterprise plan centrally from the IdP.

 SCIM provisioning in Miro SSO settings